canan87/canan87/README.md

  👋Hello!
 I'm Canan ÖZTEKIN KAYNAR.
-I am a software teacher who is passionate about software development, open to learning and always trying to improve.
+I am a teacher who is passionate about software development, open to learning and always trying to improve.
 I like to produce innovative ideas, follow technological developments and include these developments in my projects.

 💻 The education I received in the field of computer science and the experience I gained in the software industry, where I worked part-time for 1 year, helped me solve problems with an analytical perspective and produce user-friendly solutions.
 Working on different platforms and technologies, I have gained a wide range of knowledge and skills.